What is HealthCare.gov and how does it work?

 Why is there a Marketplace and how does it work under the ACA?

 The Affordable Care Act requires almost everyone in the United States to have health insurance that covers essential health benefits.
 This requirement is called the individual mandate.
 Plus, the ACA made it illegal for insurers to deny people coverage due to pre-existing conditions and gender.

-The Marketplace is where individuals can enroll in health insurance plans that meet those ACA requirements, and all plans on it are considered qualifying health coverage.
-In addition, when you enroll through the Marketplace, you may qualify for subsidies that can significantly lower your health insurance costs.
+The Marketplace is where individuals can enroll in health insurance plans that meet those ACA requirements.
+Plus, all plans on it are considered qualifying health coverage.
+In addition, when you enroll through the Marketplace, you may qualify for subsidies or savings.
+If you do qualify, subsidies can significantly lower your health insurance costs.

 HealthCare.gov is the federally-run exchange of the Marketplace.
 There are 11 states that have opted to create their own exchanges for individual and family health plans: California, Colorado, Connecticut, Idaho, Maryland, Massachusetts, Minnesota, New York, Rhode Island, Vermont, and Washington.
 The District of Columbia also has its own exchange.

 Besides government-initiated websites, there are also privately-run Marketplace options such as HealthSherpa.
 With HealthSherpa, you get access to all the same plans, prices, and subsidies as HealthCare.gov.
 Plus, you have a consumer advocate team who can help you enroll and manage your plan.